-Notwithstanding the provisions of any other rule, an order entered by the court under division (F)(3)(c) of this rule is a final, appealable order.
-However, a party must timely file objections to such an order under division (F)(3)(d) of this rule prior to filing an appeal, and the timely filing of such objections shall stay the running of the time for appeal until the filing of the court's ruling on the objections.
+Notwithstanding the provisions of any other rule, an order entered by the court under division (F)(3)(c) \ \ \ of this rule is a final, appealable order.
+However, a party must timely file objections to such an order under division <math>(F)(3)(d) of this rule prior to filing an appeal, and the timely filing of such objections shall stay the running of the time for appeal until the filing of the court's ruling on the objections.

 (Emphasis added.)
-Civ.R.65.1(G).
+Civ.R.
+65.1(G).

 - {¶ 9} Civ.R.
 65.1 was amended in 2016 "to preclude challenges to civil protection orders when an appellant fails to object to a trial court decision."
 Curry v.
 Bettison, 2d Dist.
 Montgomery No. 29662, 2023-Ohio-1911, ¶ 41.
-Here, the record reflects that Sami did not timely file her objections to the trial court's adoption of the magistrate's decision denying her petition for a CSPO against Geiger.
-The trial court adopted the magistrate's decision on January 13, 2023, and Sami's objections were filed on February 13, 2023, well beyond the 14-day time limit provided in Civ.R.
-65.1(F)(d)(i). - {¶ 10} Curry further discussed whether a plain error analysis applies in these cases, noting that "Civ.R.
+Here, the record reflects that J.P. did not file objections to the trial court's adoption of the magistrate's decision granting D.B.'s petition for a CSPO against J.P. before filing her appeal. - {¶ 10} Curry further discussed whether a plain error analysis applies in these cases, noting that "Civ.R.
 65.1, unlike Civ.R.
 53(D)(3)(b)(iv), does not provide for plain error review where a party fails to object to a decision in the trial court."
 Id. at ¶ 2.
 Curry clarified and summarized the analysis that should occur in Civ.R.
 65.1 appeals, stating:

 (1) where litigants fail to comply with Civ.R.
 65.1(G)'s requirement of filing of objections, they cannot challenge the trial court's decision on appeal, and the decision must be affirmed; (2) no issues that are raised, whether they are phrased as error or plain error, can be considered; (3) this court should not engage in any analysis that directly or indirectly involves the merits of the trial court order; (4) where a litigant has objected in the trial court as specified by Civ.R.
-65.1, this court retains the ability to consider error that is raised on appeal, including plain error, if the latter type of error is raised by a party ; and (5) when a party fails to file objections, the court of appeals cannot consider or cite the content of the transcript.
+65.1, this court retains the ability to consider error that is raised on appeal, including plain error, if the latter type of error is raised by a party \ \ \; and (5) when a party fails to file objections, the court of appeals cannot consider or cite the content of the transcript.